-Normally transcripts will be issued by the Registrar's Office upon written request by the student within three working days after clearance from the Business Office.
+Normally transcripts will be issued by the Registrar's Office upon written request by the student within three working days after clearance from the Student Financial Services office.
 During the busy period of processing final grades, transcripts will be issued within ten working days after final grades are entered.